what is a gas detection tube?

 As gas detection tubes are filled with sensitive reagents that can be corrosive, they need to be stored and handled safely and carefully.

-Used or expired tubes – break both ends of expired tubes – have to be submerged in water (no more than 20 tubes in 5 liters of water) during several hours (or all night long).
+Used or expired gas detection tubes – break both ends of expired tubes – have to be submerged in water (no more than 20 tubes in 5 liters of water) during several hours (or all night long).
 The tubes can then be disposed with other glass garbage.
 The water can be poured into the sewers.
 As the quantity of reagents is minimal, there is no risk for people and the environment.

 Immediately wash your hands and avoid contact with the eyes and mouth.